matthieugomez/statar/README.md

 A set of R commands for Stata users built on dplyr and data.table.

-1. The package adds the following vector functions.
+1. The package adds the following vector functions
 	````R
 	library(dplyr)
 	library(data.table)